MicrosoftDocs/defender-docs/articles/defender-for-cloud/operating-system-misconfiguration.md

 Machine information is gathered for assessment using the Azure Policy machine configuration (formerly known as the guest configuration) of the machine.

 > [!!NOTE]
+> - Machine information is gathered for assessment against OS baselines using the Azure Policy machine configuration (formerly known as the guest configuration) extension on the machine.
-> - The older data collection method used the Log Analytics agent (also known as the Microsoft Monitoring agent (MMA).
-Use of this agent will be deprecated in November 2023.
+> - Using the machine configuration to collect data replaces use of the Log Analytics agent, also known as the Microsoft Monitoring Agent (MMA).
+> - Use of the MMA will deprecate in November 2024.
-> - Support for assessing misconfigurations in Docker hub and Azure virtual machine scale sets also ends in November.
+> - Support for assessing misconfigurations in Docker hub and Azure virtual machine scale sets also ends in November 2024.

 ## Installing the machine configuration extension